MaikelsoftTrading/signal-trading-examples/README.md

 ## License key
 Current version can be used without any costs.
 Starting at the first major version (1.x.x), a license key must be obtained if you want to generate signals for more than one trading symbol.

-## Prerequisites
-* Basic understanding of functional programming and reactive programming in C#
-* .NET 5.0 framework and the .NET 5.0 SDK are installed
-* Latest [Visual C++ Redistributable (x64)](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) is installed if running on Windows
-* C# development environment with NuGet package manager
-* A .NET programming interface to a market data provider (for retrieving symbols, prices and candles).
-* For bot development: .NET interface for managing orders at your broker or exchange

 ## Version history
 #### 0.5.5 -> 0.6.0
 Small (**possibly breaking**) changes: